[Power Query version 2.10]

-Once queries have been shared by data stewards or other business users using Power Query, these shared queries become available in the Power BI metadata repository.
+Once queries have been shared by data stewards or other business users using Power BI for Office 365, these shared queries become available in the Power BI metadata repository.
 Users in the organization can find and use these shared queries (if it is shared with them) by using the online search option in Power Query to use the underlying data in the queries for their data analysis and reporting.

 Important Shared queries may take up to five minutes, after they are shared, to be available via online search in Power Query.
 This is because of the search index updates, which may take up to five minutes to complete.

 To find and use shared queries using Power Query:

 - Sign in to Power BI from Power Query, if you are not already signed in.
 In Excel, on the POWER QUERY tab, click Sign In.
 In the Sign In dialog box, click Sign In, and then enter your organizational account information that was used for signing up for Power BI.

 Important Signing in to Power BI using your organizational account enables you to find and use the queries that have been shared for users within the organization.
 You cannot search for queries that are shared within the organization in Power Query if you are not signed in to Power BI.

 - On the POWER QUERY tab, click Online Search.